weivall/influx-theme/README.md

 - Write docs for `.panel-collapse` component

 ### Changelog

+**0.11**
+- Adjusted code block styles, less harsh on the retina
+- Created 2 variations on Bootstrap's standard `nav` component.
+Both of these began as custom Enterprise styles, but it makes more sense to integrate them into the theme
+- Dismissable tabs UI.
+Looks great, zero functionality
+- Organized docs more
+- If `span.icon` is the first child within `.panel-title` it adds a subtle margin to look breathable

 **0.10**
 - Re-designed alert styles, now has the option for an icon, and dismissable alerts are styled